More than 3 centuries of Cape Winemaking History

 The Spier Hotel opens.

-Spier releases its flagship wine, Frans K Smit, named after our cellar master.
+Spier releases its flagship wine, Frans K Smit, in a tribute to the man who built our reputation for great winemaking.

 The Spier Manor House undergoes extensive restoration.